 3.3.3 Risk Mitigation

-The project management Team comes with following risk mitigation ideas for this project.
+The project management team comes with the following risk mitigation ideas for this project:

-Incorrect requirements have high risk impact.
-To mitigate the risk the unified process and sound requirement engineering practices will be followed.

-A lack of programmer availability would have a great impact on overall success of the project.
-To mitigate this risk, programmers are to work on functionality development and use a common code repository for code storage and version control.
+A lack of programmer availability would have a great impact on the overall success of the project.
+To mitigate this risk, programmers will use a common code repository for code storage and version control so another team member can continue work.

-A lack of participation or unforeseen absent by a Team members would also have a high impact on project success.
-To mitigate this risk, team members will put extra hours and share tasks.
-However, all members are highly motivated and actively engaged in the development of the project planre.
+A lack of participation or unforeseen absence by a team member would also have a high impact on project success.
+To mitigate this risk, team members will put in extra hours and share tasks.
+However, all members are highly motivated and actively engaged in the development of the project plan, so this has a low chance of occurrence.

-Cloud server contract negotiation is also a risk.
-With current healthy business relationships with existing cloud providers, this risk has a low probability of occurring.

-The most unknown risk is the potential for user backlash during the implementation phase.
-To mitigate the risk, software development will follow the unified process.